dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/contribute/first-contribution/before-started.md

 in the root folder.
 Then you can view the Storybook website by visiting [localhost:8002](http://localhost:8002/).

-Add new pages to the storybook by adding a new file under `dnb-eufemia-sandbox/stories/components` and following the similar structure of the other files.
+Add new pages to the storybook by adding a new directory `/stories` and a new file under `ComponentName.stories.tsx` and following the similar structure of the other files.

 ### Eufemia portal